gutyoh/gutyoh/README.md

   </a>
 </p>

-## About Me
+## About me
 I am a software engineer specializing in machine learning and backend development, with expertise in integrating Generative AI into systems.
-I am also skilled in technical writing and conveying complex technical concepts, contributing to leading industry publications and fostering educational knowledge sharing within the tech community.
+I am also skilled in technical writing and contribute to leading tech publications, fostering educational knowledge sharing within the tech community.

+---

 ## 📊 Weekly development breakdown
 <!--START_SECTION:waka-->